-You mentioned sending in jpeg images do we need to supply all the photography to the magazine?
+You mentioned sending in jpeg images.
+Do we need to supply all of the photography to the magazine?

-Some magazines like to shoot their own photography so if you don’t have images that is fine, pitch the project anyway and just send in a few snaps, even if you take them with your phone, to give a visual reference.
+Some magazines like to shoot their own photography so if you don’t have images that's fine.
+Pitch the project anyway and just send in a few snaps, even if you take them with your phone, to give a visual reference.
 However, many magazines will rely on you to supply the photos, these need to be high resolution and taken professionally.
 If the copyright for the photography is with the photographer you must get his/her permission to use them in editorial.
 This is usually fine as long as the photographer is named – you just need to tell the magazine who to credit.